 (Currently remaking this lesson to include information presented in updates of earlier lessons.
 Estimated release: January 15, 2022)

 A comprehensive test of beginner / intermediate Japanese pitch-accent.

 Note: Episode thirty-two is the last episode of the pitch-accent sub-series.
-Episodes thirty-three and beyond address pronunciation.
+Episodes thirty-three to fifty-seven address pronunciation.